Story by Casey Crescenzo (You guys probably already knew that.)

 Note: The Dear Hunter: According to Casey, When The Boy was very little he used to catch little animals and show them to his mum Ms. Terri and she would always refer to The Boy.
 "My little Dear Hunter."

 Note: The Tree: According to Casey, The Tree is a Metaphor for The Boy also his "father figure."
-When The Boy was Young he would always try to pass the Tree (Border to The Lake and The River.)
-But never did.
+When The Boy was Young he would always try to pass the Tree (Border to The Lake) But never did.
 The Boy was in fear of The Tree but also fascinated by it.)

 Note: Casey doesn't like to reveal alot about the story, so what little information I've managed to slip out of Casey is there.